ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

 The EMA filter helps solve one of the biggest problems with raw Supertrend signals: taking trades against the broader market structure.

 The RSI filter adds another layer of quality control.
 I would not use it here as a traditional overbought or oversold signal.
 A much better use is simply to treat RSI above 50 as supportive bullish momentum.
-That helps avoid long entries where Supertrend flips bullish but the move still lacks real momentum.
+That helps avoid entries where Supertrend flips bullish but the move still lacks real momentum.

 Neither filter is magic.
 The goal is not to predict every winning trade.
 The goal is to cut out the weaker Supertrend signals and focus the strategy on the conditions where it is most likely to perform well.